RLuckom/raphaelluckom.com/hugo_site/content/posts/anatomy_of_a_web_service.md

 certain exceptional cases `1. raph, remember to remove this log before merging`.

-Technically, most logging is actually part of one of the other subsystems--the UI code writes some logs, the API code writes others, the access control system writes still others.
+Technically, most logging is actually part of one of the other subsystems--the UI code writes some logs, the API code writes others, the access control system writes others.
 But the logs as a body of information are so crucial to understanding how and if the system is working that they deserve to be treated separately.

 Logs are also incredibly powerful tools for learning about people.
 Logs can tell system operators what pages people visited, how log they stayed, and sometimes